ibrahimjml/Next-ecommerce/README.md

 ```
 npm install
 ```
+2.📦 Set up your MongoDB database and configure the connection in your environment variables.

-2.🛠️ run this script for generating an admin account in MongoDB.
+3.🛠️ run this script for generating an admin account in MongoDB.
 ```
 node src/scripts/admin.js
 ```
-3.🔑 Generate the env with secret email admin and pass.
+4.🔑 Generate the env with secret email admin and pass.

-3.🔑 Generate a secret key in auth/[...nextauth]/routejs.
+5.🔑 Generate a secret key in auth/[...nextauth]/routejs.

-4.📦 Set up your MongoDB database and configure the connection in your environment variables.

-2.🛠️ run the project
+6.🛠️ run the project
 ```
 npm run dev
 ```